Devolved services

 Devolution is an important part of our agenda and allows us to give town and parish councils opportunities to meet community needs.

-Some examples of the devolved services which we could offer are:
+Some examples of the devolved services provided are:

 • grass cutting